 Mitchell Youth Council is divided into three Wards: North, Central, and South.
 Three Youth Councillors are chosen to represent the community in the North and South Wards, and six in the Central Ward, making a total of twelve Youth Councillors.
 Additional positions may also be created to ensure the Youth Council represents a diversity of views and experience.
 Council’s Youth Development Officer facilitates the Youth Council meetings and activities.
 Special guests, such as the Mayor, CEO and Senior Councillors attend meetings from time to time.

 To apply to be on Youth Council you must be 12 - 24 years of age and live, work or study in Mitchell Shire.
 Applicants should be motivated to make a difference in the community.

 To be considered for a position you must submit an online application form to Council by the closing date (Monday 13 June 2022).
 Applicants may be required to sit an informal interview.

 Applicants are assessed according to selection criteria (see ‘What are the Applicant Selection Criteria?’).
 Council aims to have a diversity of views and experiences on Youth Council therefore selections are also made on this basis.

 Application Selection Criteria:

 The applicant must:

 - be aged between 12 and 24 years

 - live, work or study in Mitchell.

-The table below shows the criteria for assessing each applicant.
+The table at the end of this page shows the criteria for assessing each applicant.
 Please refer to the Youth Council Application Form.
 The ‘Question number’ column shows which question on the Application Form relate to each selection criteria.
 Please note, all the below criteria will be addressed in the interview, only the numbered criteria will be addressed through the application form.